pqhwan/see_api/README.md

 3. We don't need anything fancy just yet: have everyone subscribe to a "global" channel.

 ##### Sending Push notification
-1. REST API: have a script running on some remote machine (EC2?) that makes an REST API call to Parse server.
+1. ~~REST API: have a script running on some remote machine (EC2?) that makes an REST API call to Parse server.~~
-2.
+2. Use cloud code!

 ### [HOW TO DEAL WITH PHOTOS]